WalletConnect/walletconnect-docs/docs/kotlin/echo/usage.md

     })
 ```

-To register a wallet to recieve WalletConnect push notifications, call `CoreClient.Echo.register` and pass the Firebase Access Token.
+To register a wallet to receive WalletConnect push notifications, call `CoreClient.Echo.register` and pass the Firebase Access Token.